PawseySC/shell-hpc/_episodes/01-intro.md

 being able to interact with the shell is becoming a necessary skill.
 We can build on the command-line skills covered here to tackle a wide range of scientific questions and computational challenges.

+### Shell tips

+There are many tricks and techniques that can make using a shell easier or more efficient, in many different situations.

+Sometimes we need to stop a command that is running, because it is taking too long, or perhaps we realise that it is not the correct command, or it needs to be run with different arguments.
+Ctrl-C will send a signal to stop a running command.
+Press Ctrl-C once, and wait until you are returned to a prompt.

+Tab autocompletion is helpful to complete the names of long commands, or even longer complex filenames.
+To use it, start typing the name and press the tab key.
+If the shell can unambiguously figure out the command or filename from what you have typed, it will complete it for you.
+If not, you can press tab twice to display a list of possible options.

+To repeat a command that you have previously run in your current shell or even a previous time you ran the shell, you can access the shell history.
+Press the up arrow key to scroll upward through your most recent commands, right back to the first command you ever typed.
+Once you have the one you want, you can press Enter to execute it again, or change it to suit what you need this time.

 ---